golanlevin/DrawingWithMachines/syllabus/60-468_syllabus_fall_2021.md

 * Write 100-200 words about your project, describing its development process.
 In your writing, include some critical reflection and analysis of your project: In what ways did you succeed, and in what ways could it be better?
 * Embed or link to your code, if appropriate.

-Related to our course policies on Academic Integrity, you must also:
+**Related to our course policies on Academic Integrity, you must also:**

-* Name any other students from whom you received advice or help.
+* *Name any other students* from whom you received advice or help.
 If you had collaborators, explain how the work was distributed among the collaborators.
-* Cite and link to the sources for any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your Project.
+* *Cite and link* to the sources for any code, external libraries, or other media (e.g. photographs, soundtracks, source images) which you used in your Project.
 Citing your sources is super important, folks.
 Err on the side of generosity.

-Projects will be graded with scores of A,B,C,D, or F, as follows, and will be evaluated using the “Evaluation Guidelines” rubric at the bottom of this page:
+In addition to spoken and/or written feedback, the professor may also provide feedback to you on your projects, in the form of letter scores of A,B,C,D, or F, as follows:

 * **A** (Excellent): You made something notable
 * **B** (Good): You made something that fulfills all requirements
 * **C** (Needs Improvement): You tried to make something
 * **D** (Unacceptable): You didn’t even try
-* **F** (Zero credit): You didn’t even show up
+* **F** (Nothing submitted): You didn’t even show up

+(*These scores do not figure into your official grade.*)

 ---
 # Academic Integrity